GestaltCogTeam/GinAR/README.md

 The code for data processing and model training is currently being organized (Since I am currently preparing for the defense of my doctoral proposal report, I will try my best to organize and upload the code in July after completing these matters.).

-The setting of missing values is introduced in Section 3.1 (Preliminaries) of our paper.
+The setting of missing variables is introduced in Section 3.1 (Preliminaries) of our paper.
 We randomly generate M numbers proportionally, and for the input feature X (which consists of N time series, with M being smaller than N), we convert the values of the corresponding M variables among the N variables to zero.
 Setting missing variables to zero is based on methods discussed in time series imputation-related papers such as GRIN.

 The following is the meaning of the core hyperparameter: